 - You’re falling behind in homeschool and you really don’t care.

-- You always feel like you’re never doing enough.
+- There’s always a feeling like you’re never doing enough.

 - You’re often tired and irritable.